O'Reilly Auto Parts: Corporate affairs

 As of March 2025, O'Reilly Auto Parts operates more than 6,400 stores in 48 U.S. states, Mexico, Puerto Rico and Canada.

 Jingle

 O'Reilly is known for its catchy jingle.
-The jingle was made by John Dillon, a founding member of The Ozark Mountain Daredevils, a rock band based in Springfield, MO.
+The jingle was first created in 1999 by John Dillon, a founding member of The Ozark Mountain Daredevils, a rock band based in Springfield, Missouri, with the current version created in 2003.

 O'O'O' – O'Reilly (O'Reilly), Auto Parts!